 For more information, see the page for the version 4.

 CLIP OS version 5

 The version 5 is the currently developed version of the CLIP OS project.
-This version is still in the alpha stage, but already includes interesting security properties:
+This version is still in the beta stage, but already includes interesting security properties:

 - system-wide enforced filesystem integrity protections;

 - system-wide enforced distinction between applications binaries and system data;

 - UEFI Secure Boot support.

 The development is now realized publicly and the project is open to discussions, contributions and suggestions from the community.